 Courses are a great investment if you are serious about writing for a living.
 There are hundreds of writing courses available in all the writing areas we have mentioned above.
-These range from one-day workshops, like our Blogging for Business and Write to Sell courses, right through to week-long residencies or year-long distance learning courses.
+These range from one-day workshops, right through to week-long residencies or year-long distance learning courses.

 You might find it beneficial to work for an agency before setting up on your own.
 This can give you valuable experience and a good insight into the areas you want to work in with the security of a full-time salary.